Why you can trust Jerry

 When you sign up for homeowners insurance, it’s critical that you actually know what's protected under your policy.

 One type of coverage that often confuses people on their homeowners insurance is special personal property coverage.
-Special personal property coverage may be a bit of a mouthful, but it’s a very important element of many homeowners insurance policies.
+It may be a bit of a mouthful, but special personal property coverage is a very important element of many homeowners insurance policies.
 So, if you’re purchasing homeowners insurance, read on to learn about special personal property coverage.

 What is special personal property coverage?